xgrau/paraphelidium2018/README.md

 # Code for the Paraphelidium transcriptome (Torruella et al., Nat Comm Biol 2018)

-This repository contains scripts for the *Paraphelidium tribonemae* transcriptome paper (Torruella et al., Nat Comm Biol 2018).
+This repository contains scripts for the *Paraphelidium tribonemae* transcriptome paper ([Torruella et al., Nat Comm Biol 2018](https://www.nature.com/articles/s42003-018-0235-z)).
 It contains the basic R code to analyse the profile of presence/absence of genes with certain functional annotations across various eukaryotic genomes, using the following methods:

 * Principal Coordinate Analysis
 * Clustering of species (based on Pearson's correlation coefficient and Ward clustering)

 In the paper, we used this script to analyse the profiles of clusters of orthologous groups (COGs) linked to primary metabolism (COGs: codes: C, E, F, G, H, I, P and Q), and KEGG orthologs (KOGs).
-For a detailed overview of the functional annotations of genes with COG and KEGG terms, see Methods in the paper [link].
+For a detailed overview of the functional annotations of genes with COG and KEGG terms, see [Methods in the paper](https://www.nature.com/articles/s42003-018-0235-z#Sec8).

 ## Required libraries